A retail store owner is seated at a desk in her store. She is using a calculator to determine the cost of goods sold for her shop.

 How to calculate COGS

 COGS can be a little complicated to calculate.
-The first challenge is that the cost to make a product can change throughout the year.
+The first challenge is that the cost of making a product can change throughout the year.
 Inventory costs change accordingly.
 Therefore, there are three methods a company can use to record inventory sold over a certain time period are:

-1. FIFO: First In, First Out.
+• FIFO: first in, first out.
 This means the first, or earliest, goods to be purchased or manufactured are sold first.

-2. LIFO: Last In, First Out.
-This means the most recent goods to be purchased or manufactured are sold first.
+• LIFO: last in, first out.
+This means the latest goods to be purchased or manufactured are sold first.

-3. Average Cost Method.
-The value of the goods sold is determined by the average price of all the goods in stock, regardless of purchase date.
-“Taking the average product cost over a time period has a smoothing effect that prevents COGS from being highly impacted by extreme costs of one or more acquisitions or purchases,” explained Investopedia.
+• Average Cost Method.
+The value of the goods sold is determined by the average price of all the goods in stock regardless of purchase date.
+"Taking the average product cost over a time period has a smoothing effect that prevents COGS from being highly impacted by extreme costs of one or more acquisitions or purchases," explained Investopedia.

 If you're still unsure how to calculate COGS, try this free online COGS calculator and speak to a tax professional who can help.